VRHIKKY/VketCloudSDK_Documents/docs/Actions/System/EnterLeaveVoiceGroup.en.md

 LeaveVoiceGroup removes a player from the specified voice group.

-Mainly intended to be called from an HEOAreacollider's Action.
+Mainly intended to be called from an VKC Item Area Collider's Action.

 |  Label |  function  |
 | ----   | ---- |